 - Material is similar to the house (e.g., wood for wood siding houses).
 Composite material may be considered if it matches the style and material look of the house and is of the same quality and color.
 If the house is restyled, resided or paint color change is made, the shed must match.

 - The shed does not include decorative embellishments (e.g., eagles, etc.).
 These are typically not approved.

-- Size should be based on lot size and be in reasonable proportion to the house and/or fenced area.
+- Size is based on lot size and is in reasonable proportion to the house and/or fenced area.

 NOTE: Townhouse and condominium associations may have further restrictions on sheds, so please check with your local association.
 The most restrictive guidelines will apply.
 Townhouse sheds will be reviewed on a case-by-case basis.